azmolmiah/salafi-directory/readme.md

   - A hashed token will be emailed to the users registered email address
   - A put request can be made to the generated url to reset password
   - The token will expire after 10 minutes
-- Update user info
+- Update admin or publisher user info
   - Authenticated user only
   - Separate route to update password
-- User CRUD
-  - Admin only
-- Users can only be made admin by updating the database field manually

 ## Security